Your water heater, like every part of your plumbing, requires regular maintenance and possible repairs.

 Low Water Flow

 Not getting the same amount of hot water as before?
 It’s a possibility that you have a clogged pipe somewhere along the way.
+If you’re experiencing low pressure throughout your home, ensure you don’t have a slab leak.

 Poor Water Quality